365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Fuzzy photos or duplicate photos that you don’t want to keep

-- Apps on your phone that you don’t use
+- Games on your phone that you don’t use

-- Unsubscribe from newsletters that are no longer of interest
+- Newsletters that are no longer of interest and which you can unsubscribe from

 - Dead plants